hmrc/alert-config-builder/README.md

 1. Do an `sbt publishLocal` in your `alert-config-builder` folder to publish a snapshot (https://www.scala-sbt.org/1.x/docs/Publishing.html)
-2. Configure your local `alert-config` project's `AppDepedencies` to reference your snapshot:
+2. Configure your local `alert-config` project's `AppDependencies` to reference your snapshot:
 ```scala
   val compile: Seq[ModuleID] = Seq(
       // "uk.gov.hmrc" %% "alert-config-builder" % "1.112.0"       // comment out the main stream version of alert-config-builder